sreejithag/facebook-data-contacts-extractor/README.md

 * Install the requirements by `pip install -r requirements.txt`
 * Run the script by `python contacts.py`
 * 'contacts.vcf' file will be genarated

+VCF file can be used to load the contacts back to any phone.